Parenting classes required for Florida divorces

 *It is important that you adhere to the requirements of attendance of the court ordered parenting classes.
 Failing to do this may result in being held in contempt.
 If you are wishing to file for divorce in Tampa Bay, contact divorce lawyer Nilo J Sanchez & Associates for a consultation.
 Hiring an experienced family law attorney in Tampa who can represent you in divorce, paternity and child custody cases can be beneficial to the outcome of your case.

-Lengthy divorce proceedings, especially in high conflict divorce cases can be hard on the family as whole, but particularly the children.
+Lengthy divorce proceedings, especially in high conflict divorces can be hard on the family as whole, and particularly the children.
 Most couples just want their divorces finalized as quickly as possible.
 But, due to the high number of cases, laws regarding discovery and absence of successful mediation, some cases can take some time.
 It’s important that your divorce lawyer is thorough to avoid future litigation, which can result in additional stress on your children.
 Remember, once your final judgment is signed by a family court judge in the Thirteenth Judicial Circuit Court or in the Sixth Judicial Circuit of Pinellas or Pasco County, you must have proof of substantial and permanent changes in circumstances to obtain modifications in the following areas:

 Child Support Modifications